Leftöver Crack: 2024: Abandon The Precincts

-On March 6, 2024, the band released "Shootacide" and announced the release of a new album titled Abandon The Precincts, as well as an upcoming tour.
+On March 6, 2024, the band released "Shootacide" and announced the release of a new album titled Abandon the Precincts, as well as an upcoming tour.

 2025: Singles, Tours, and Features

 On March 10, 2025, the band announced their official signing to SBÄM Records.
-The band is currently recording new music & will be reissuing all of their previous albums, with the exception of their debut LP, "Mediocre Generica” (Hellcat/Epitaph).
-On April 18, 2025, they released another single to the build up of their Abandon The Precincts LP titled White Guilt Atrocity Quilt and this included B-Side Brad Sabbath, both featuring their new vocalist Tibbie-X's vocals on them.
+The band is currently recording new music and will be reissuing all of their previous albums, with the exception of their debut LP, Mediocre Generica (Hellcat/Epitaph).
+On April 18, 2025, they released another single to the buildup of their Abandon the Precincts LP, entitled "White Guilt Atrocity Quilt", which included B-side "Brad Sabbath", both featuring their new vocalist, Tibbie-X, on them.
 On April 24, they released a music video to this single shot at Bar Freda in Ridgewood, Queens and C-Squat.
-On May 23, Stza and Tibbie-X made an appearance under the bands name on Turtle's Plan by Henry Thugsworth & The Severinator, being shown both in the music video and Stza getting a verse in the song.
+On May 23, Stza and Tibbie-X made an appearance under the band's name on Turtle's Plan by Henry Thugsworth & The Severinator, being shown both in the music video and Stza getting a verse in the song.

 Venue bans, criminal records and visa restriction

 Leftöver Crack has been banned from performing in many venues in New York City, such as ABC No Rio and the Knitting Factory.
 However, they still play at banned venues under a different name, Crack Rock Steady Seven or individually as solo acts.
 They regularly have trouble touring in certain countries, especially Canada, due to members having prior criminal records.
 They were denied entry into Canada for a tour scheduled at the end of 2007.

 During a show in Boston, in August 2008, Stza angrily stated Leftöver Crack would never return to Boston; however, they played just outside of Boston on June 18, 2016.
-In 2006, after their show in Boise, Stza announced to a group of fans that they would never return, and Boise was subsequently skipped in '07 and Star Fucking Hipsters' 2010 Boise date was canceled a week or so after being posted, though they returned to Boise in March 2011.
-In June 2016, Leftöver Crack was allowed entry into Canada and played Amnesia Rockfest in Montebello, Quebec, but many members were denied again in 2018.
+In 2006, after their show in Boise, Stza announced to a group of fans that they would never return.
+Subsequently, Boise was skipped in 2007, and Star Fucking Hipsters' 2010 Boise date was canceled a week or so after being posted; however, they returned to Boise in March 2011.
+In June 2016, Leftöver Crack was allowed entry into Canada; they played Amnesia Rockfest in Montebello, Quebec.
+However, many members were denied entry into Canada again in 2018.